-Total assets decreased by \$3.9 million, total liabilities increased by \$22.7 million, and total net position decreased by \$2.2 million.
-The decrease in current assets of \$4.9 million is primarily due to a decrease in the amount due from the State of Florida for authorized construction projects, a decrease in investments, partially offset by an increase in cash.
-The increase in net capital assets is due primarily to increases in construction work in progress for the FAMU/FSU College of Engineering, the Student Service Center Renovation, Quincy Farms Expansion, the Allied Health Simulation Lab and campus infrastructure projects offset by an increase in accumulated depreciation.
-Deferred outflows of resources of \$34.7 million primarily consist of deferred amounts related to pensions.
-The increase in total liabilities is due to an increase in noncurrent liabilities of \$26.5 million, offset by a decrease in current liabilities of \$3.8 million.
-The increase in noncurrent liabilities is due primarily to an increase in net pension liability.
-The decrease in current liabilities is due primarily to a decrease in construction contracts payable.
-Deferred inflows of resources of \$1.4 million consist of the deferred amounts related to pensions.
+Total assets decreased by \$9.5 million, total liabilities increased by \$40.8 million, and total net position decreased by \$55.7 million.
+The decrease in current assets of \$3 million is primarily due to a decrease in the amount due from the State of Florida for authorized construction projects, a decrease in the amount due for scholarship support from the Foundation, and a decrease in net student accounts receivable.
+The decrease in net capital assets is due primarily to an increase in accumulated depreciation.
+Deferred outflows of resources of \$41.6 million primarily consist of deferred amounts related to pensions and other postemployment benefits.
+The increase in total liabilities is due to an increase in noncurrent liabilities of \$37 million, and an increase in current liabilities of \$3.8 million.
+The increase in noncurrent liabilities is due primarily increases in net pension liability and other postemployment benefit liabilities.
+The increase in current liability and other postemployment benefit liabilities.
+The increase in current liability and other postemployment benefit liabilities.
+The increase in current liability and other postemployment benefit liabilities.
+The increase in current liability and other postemployment benefit liabilities.
+The increase in current liability and other postemployment benefit liabilities.
+The increase in current liabilities is due primarily to increases in deposits payable for student financial aid, accounts payable, and current amounts due for other postemployment benefits.
+Deferred inflows of resources of \$13.7 million consists of the deferred amounts related to pensions and other postemployment benefits.